roflmuffin/CounterStrikeSharp/README.md

 # CounterStrikeSharp

-CounterStrikeSharp is a server side modding framework for Counter-Strike: Global Offensive.
-This project attempts to implement a .NET Core scripting layer on top of a Metamod Source Plugin, allowing developers to create plugins that interact with the game server in a modern language (C#) to facilitate the creation of maintainable and testable code.
+CounterStrikeSharp is a server side modding framework for Counter-Strike 2.
+This project implements a .NET 8 scripting layer on top of a Metamod Source Plugin, allowing developers to create plugins that interact with the game server in a modern language (C#) to facilitate the creation of maintainable and testable code.

 [Come and join our Discord](https://discord.gg/eAZU3guKWU)